misharigot/kobe/README.md

 ## Manual package installation

-You can install the packages manually if you do not want to use Poetry.
-For a list of packages, see [pyproject.toml](pyproject.toml) under `[tool.poetry.dependencies]`.
+You can install the packages manually if you do not want to use Pipenv.
+For a list of packages, see the packcages in [Pipfile](Pipfile).

 Just some random edits